-How much money should you be saving for your kids’ college education?
+How much money should you save for your kids’ college education?
 I am partnering with ScholarShare to share a little information about 529 college savings accounts, and a few tips to save for college, and a way to take a pledge and win some cash!

 Did you know that September is National College Savings Month?